reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/JavaScript/Jasmine.md

 # ReportPortal Jasmine Integration

-Agent to integrate [Jasmine](https://jasmine.github.io/) with ReportPortal.
+There is an agent to integrate [Jasmine](https://jasmine.github.io/) with ReportPortal.

 Jasmine is a testing framework for JavaScript with intuitive way to write and run tests for web applications.